 Kailua-Kona’s residential communities are just as diverse as its topography.
 Luxury awaits in the residences at Kukio and the Four Seasons Hualalai which offer breathtaking ocean views and access to world-class golf and fine dining.
 If you prefer something more quaint, the historic town of Holualoa runs through the heart of Kailua-Kona and is famous for its lush tropical climate, elevation, farming and coffee production dating back to the early 1800s.

 One interesting point to note about the economy in Kailua-Kona is its high number of telecommuters; nearly 8.5% of the workforce works from home, compared to the national average of 2.5%.
 The majority of Kailua-Kona-based telecommuters work in knowledge-based, white collar professions with Silicon Valley employing the majority of telecommuters.
 Other at-home workers include the self-employed who operate small businesses out of their home.

-Get in touch with Harold Clarke, Big Island real estate expert to learn more about the exciting and divers Kailua-Kona area today.
-With years of experience and a deep knowledge of all things Big Island properties and homes, he will happily answer any questions you have and provide you with as much information as possible to make an informed decision.
+Connect with Luxury Big Island to learn more about the exciting and diverse Kailua-Kona area today.
+With years of experience and a deep knowledge of all things Big Island properties and homes, they will happily answer any questions you have and provide you with as much information as possible to make an informed decision.